Providing key support

 Little Sun is an associate in Ethiopia.

-Mibawa is an associate in Kenya.
+Mibawa is an associate in Ethiopia.

 NIWA Solar is a German-Cantonese privately owned company based in Hong Kong with a presence in 30 countries.
 Our products are the result of 20 years’ experience in engineering, product design and mass production.
 They use state-of-art technology such as the energy efficient LEDs, and long-life environmentally friendly batteries, and are optimized for rural consumers to empower them out of energy poverty.
 NIWA not only offers the brightest solar lanterns (300 Lumens), but also launched the world’s first 100% Modular Solar Systems.

 Niwa is an associate in Ethiopia.

 ovSolar Power Co., Ltd. mainly focuses on the design, production and global marketing of photovoltaic products.
 As a subsidiary of clean energy under Hong Kong Changyuan Resources Co., Ltd., the company got registered in Hong Kong in April, 2013 and set its operation and production center respectively in Shenzhen and Guangzhou.
 With 4 years’ development, ovSolar has successfully expanded its business to over 30 countries in the world.

 Omnivoltaic Power Co.
 Ltd. is a specialist product provider for off-grid power products used by customers who have no access to grid electricity, or those who have unreliable electricity supply.
 Omnivoltaic has a simple mission: to develop products that give people anywhere access to electric power to meet their basic energy needs, or to fulfil lifestyle aspirations and choices.
 Omnivoltaic is an international company incorporated in Hong Kong, and has operating offices in Hong Kong, China, Kenya and Papua New Guinea.